nduvawinnie/AMAZON-SALES-ANAYSIS/README.md

 * Applied Power Query transformations for data cleaning.
 * Used DAX to create calculated columns for profit margin and validated results.
 * Ensured relationships were correctly set between tables to avoid double counting.

-> 📌 **Note:** These challenges are common in real-world projects and were addressed to ensure reliable insights in the dashboard.

 <h2 style="color:black;">Key Findings & Insights</h2>